Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 - **output**: directing `script` outputs to be printed to `stdout` (standard output)
 - **script**: the `echo 'Hello World!'` command

+The second block of code (13-15) lines describes the **workflow** itself, which consists of one call to the `SAYHELLO` process.

+!!!note

     Using `debug true` and `stdout` in combination will cause "Hello World!" to be printed to your terminal.

-The second block of code (13-15) lines describes the **workflow** itself, which consists of one call to the `SAYHELLO` process.

 ## Commenting your code